Grax32/Grax32.github.io/articles/generic-tryparse.md

 &nbsp;&nbsp;&nbsp;&nbsp;}</pre>

-<a class="g-profile" href="http://plus.google.com/108573066018819777334" target="_blank">+Scott Hanselman</a>&nbsp;has a <a href="http://www.hanselman.com/blog/TypeConvertersTheresNotEnoughTypeDescripterGetConverterInTheWorld.aspx">post</a> that talks more about TypeDescriptor.GetConverter and how to roll your own converters.
+Scott Hanselman&nbsp;has a <a href="http://www.hanselman.com/blog/TypeConvertersTheresNotEnoughTypeDescripterGetConverterInTheWorld.aspx">post</a> that talks more about TypeDescriptor.GetConverter and how to roll your own converters.
 Also read the comments on that post for some potential gotchas with using TypeConverters.